-Support for ABP activities come from fees paid by physicians applying for certification and maintenance of certification.
-(See the financial section of the FAQs for details.)
+Support for ABP activities come from fees paid by physicians applying for certification and Maintenance of Certification (MOC).

-Internally, the board is run by the President and CEO (currently David G. Nichols, MD, MBA) who is appointed by the board of directors.
-His nine-member senior management team includes experts in such fields as credentialing, examination development/administration, psychometrics, competency-based assessment, quality, finance, information technology and operations.
+Internally, the ABP is managed by the President and CEO who is appointed by the Board of Directors.
+The Senior Management Team includes experts in credentialing, assessment, quality improvement, finance, information technology, and operations.